skatkov/stoic/README.md

 ## Brief
 Software helps maintain day-to-day journaling habbit by allowing you to:
-- edit current day journal entry with one cli command.
+- Instantly edit current day entry with one command
+- Journal with an plain-text format
-- Pick any plain-text format for your journal
+- Use templates for journal entries
-- You need your journal to be format with a certain template?
-- Console editor will to instantly record your thoughts, without missing a single thought
 - Works on Linux and OSX.

 ## Installation